totuus1157/apple-music-hi-res-albums-database/README.md

 This is a database that we can all create together.

 ## TODO
-- Implementation of ability to add data.
-- Implementation of functions to edit and delete registered data.
+- Search function by artist, genre, composer, and sample rate.
+- Improved viewability on mobile devices.
+- Introduction of some kind of advertising to cover the cost of the Apple Developer Program.